jmphair/sure-chef-final-project/README.md

 ## Getting Started

-- TBD
+1. Fork this repo, then clone your fork of this repo.
+2. Install dependencies using the `npm install` command.
+3. Install dev-dependencies using the `npm install --save-dev` command.
+4. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
+5. Update the .env file with your correct local information.
+7. Follow commands below when you're ready to view locally.

 ## Commands

+DB Changes?
+Remember to:
+- npm run db:reset

 Run Client:
 - npm run dev

 Run Server:
 - npm run devStart

-DB Changes?
-Remember to:
-- npm run db:reset

 ## Dependencies